MatosChrist/To-do-App/README.md

 > PD: Sorry for the shitty committees names

 ## Features
-- Create todos
+- Create to-do's
-- Modify todos by double clicking them
+- Modify to-do's by double clicking them
-- Remove todos by clicking the X at the left of them
+- Remove to-do's by clicking the X at the left of them
-- Mark individual todos as done by clicking them
+- Mark individual to-do's as done by clicking them
-- Mark all todos as done
+- Mark all to-do's as done

 ## To-do-App Screenshot
 ![Image of my app](http://i.imgur.com/IiMpUlF.png)